Soontao/cloud-native-cap/README.md

 ## prepare secrets

+* configure the HANA instance to accept external connection from BTP Kyma Runtime
 * create `hdi-container` in SAP BTP CF Runtime
 * create secret key & convert them fields to base64, and fill the values to `deployment-config-dev.yml`